RedBeardLab/2llteacher/README.md

 ## Development

-- Each app is a separate workspace member with its own `pyproject.toml`
+- All Django apps are organized under the `src/` directory
-- Use `uv add <package>` to add dependencies to specific workspaces
+- Use `uv sync` to install all dependencies
-- Use `uv sync` to install all workspace dependencies
+- Use `python manage.py` commands to manage the Django application

 ## Testing